 Do you say that your organization's culture is one of openness and honesty, but you make big decisions behind closed doors?
 If an employee complains about something, are they praised for bringing the issue to senior management's attention, or shunned for being a nay-sayer or tattletale?

 If you can't define what a fun culture means, you can't enforce and measure it.
-This is a critical step that takes a lot of time but don't skip it or you'll never shape the culture you want.
+It is a critical step that takes a lot of time, but do not skip it, or you'll never shape the culture you want.

-This is the most critical step.
+It is the most critical step.
 You can't let a value slide because it's crunch time or a big client that you can't afford to lose is involved.
-If you do, then your real values are different than the stated values and your real culture is not what's printed on the plaque in your break room.
+If you do, then your real values are different than the stated values, and your real culture is not what's printed on the plaque in your break room.